dy850078/DEFIC_SOSLAB/README.md

 #### *STEP3: move the template*

 DEFIC will generate the template in your current directory to prevent overriding.
-It would help if you moved them to ```/os_record/<OS template name>``` to deploy the template correctly.
+You have to move them to ```/os_record/<OS template name>``` to deploy the template correctly.

 #### *STEP4: rerun Nmap OS detection to check the template is deployed properly*